rjaada/Ft_Irc_42_Projects/README.md

 ![terminal](https://github.com/rjaada/Ft_Irc_42_Projects/blob/main/imgs/terminal_connection_steps/step1.png)

-To create or join a channel, use the command JOIN:
+To create or join a channel, use the command JOIN.
+Channel names should always start with '#'.
 ![terminal](https://github.com/rjaada/Ft_Irc_42_Projects/blob/main/imgs/terminal_connection_steps/step2.png)
-Channel names allways should start with '#'.
 User names starting with '@' are channel operators.

 ### Connecting to the server with the client